 And here you have one nice finished fireplace.

 The fireplace below is a typical peninsula direct vent fireplace.
 A simple conversion.
-We used a Bronze base with Gold on top with Ice Ice Ice and Clear Diamonds and Pink Diamonds.
+We used a Bronze Base Glass with Gold Base Glass on top with Ice Ice Ice Topper and Clear Diamonds and Pink Diamonds.

 The fire pit below belongs to Mike DeVito in Northern California.
 When I saw his idea I was excited to help him create something new and wonderful.
 He took a very old mining cart in his front yard and we helped him convert it to a propane burning fire pit!
 Turned out pretty cool!
 Net he is getting a fire pit cover made to cover it from debris and who else knows what.

-We use a FPPK (fire pit propane kit) with valves, thermo coupler, pilot light and air mixer.
+We use a FPPK (fire pit propane kit) with valves, thermocouple, pilot light and air mixer.
 The glass that was use is:

 I think this is one really nice idea!